athusrv/jira-report/README.md

 -o or --out : The absolute path you want to save your generated report
 ```

+#### Important Note:

+I assume that the resolved issues are the issues whose status is one of these: DONE, CLOSED, DEPENDENT, READY FOR MIGRATION, READY FOR QA or MIGRATED

 Bugs or other suggestion, please send me an email at athus.vieira@wexinc.com

 Thanks!